people playing multiplayer games

 Battle Royale

-Games like Apex Legends, Call of Duty: Warzone, and PUBG continue to thrive.
-Players drop into a large map, scavenge for weapons, and fight to be the last one standing.
-The tension and constant action are incredibly engaging.
+Games like Apex Legends, Call of Duty: Warzone, and PUBG: Battlegrounds continue to thrive.
+Players drop into a large map, scavenge for weapons and equipment, and fight to be the last person or team standing as the playable area shrinks.
+The strategic depth and unpredictable encounters keep these titles fresh.

 MOBAs (Multiplayer Online Battle Arenas)